 Mr. Babychen Mattamel took the leadership to register the church in Vancouver BC.
 The first official office bearers after the registration were;

 President: Fr.
 T U Jacob, Trustee: Babychen Mattamel, Secretary: Santosh Phillip, Committee members: Jacob Mathew, Santosh Koruthu, Sunil Scaria.
 Auditor: Shaji Mathew

 March 21, 2010: North American Diocese Metropolitan HG Alexios Mar Eusebius approved the appointment of a full time priest.
 He personally selected a priest to lead the church.

 September 28, 2010: Fr.
 P.C.
 George arrived in Vancouver and his first Holy Qurbana was held on October 1, 2010.

 June 2014: Fr.
-Dr. Paul T Varghese took charge of the church and is our present Vicar.
+Dr. Paul T Varghese took charge as the Vicar of the church.